Code-Institute-Submissions/battleships-65/README.md

 - The battleship art displayed in the welcome message was adapted from asciiart.co.uk.

 ### Acknowledgements
-- Thank you to my partner, friends and family for their support and encouragement throughout the project and for testing the deployed game on their mobile devices and providing feedback.
+- Thank you to my partner Kevin, friend Frank and family for their support and encouragement throughout the project and for testing the deployed game on their mobile devices and providing feedback.
+- Thank you to my mentor and facilitator for support.
+- Thank you to student support for understanding my circumstance change and providing me with the requested extension.